[Disclosure: Cards from our partners are reviewed below.]

-Why We Picked it: The Discover it — Cashback Match (see full review here) is currently offering a 0% introductory APR on purchases and balance transfers for 14 months.
-After that, the variable APR on balance transfers and purchases will be 11.99% to 23.99%, based on creditworthiness.
+Why We Picked it: The Discover it — Cashback Match (see full review here) is currently offering a 0% for 14 months on purchases.
+After that, 11.99% - 23.99% Variable on purchases & balance transfers, based on creditworthiness.

 Annual Fee: $0